pypa/packaging.python.org/source/key_projects.rst

 poetry is a command-line tool to handle dependency installation and isolation as well as building and packaging of Python packages.
-It uses ``pyproject.toml`` and provides its own dependency resolver, and, instead of depending on the resolver functionality within pip, provides its own dependency resolver.
+It uses ``pyproject.toml`` and provides its own dependency resolver, and, instead of depending on the resolver functionality within :ref:`pip`, provides its own dependency resolver.
 It attempts to speed users' experience of installation and dependency resolution by locally caching metadata about dependencies.

+.. _pypiserver:

 pypiserver
 ==========